Homological mirror symmetry for the quartic surface: The algebras and

-The first nonzero differential is $\delta_3$, which is the Schouten bracket with the order four deformation class.
-We identify $V = \C^4$ as before, so that the deformation class is $y_0 y_1 y_2 y_3$ (up to a multiple, which we may safely ignore since it can be absorbed into a rescaling of $V$).
+The first nonzero differential is $\delta_3$, which is the Schouten bracket with the obstruction class \eqref{eq:md-def-class}.
+We identify $V = \C^4$ as before, so that the obstruction class is $y_0 y_1 y_2 y_3$ (up to a multiple, which we may safely ignore since it can be absorbed into a rescaling of $V$).
 In total degree $s+t = 1$, we have the $\Gamma_{64}$-invariant part of $V^\vee \otimes V$ which is spanned by elements $y_k \otimes v_k$, and these satisfy